rust-lang/rust/active/0000-target-specification.md

 Rather than listing specific targets for special treatment, introduce a general mechanism for specifying certain characteristics of a target triple.
 Redesign how targets are handled around this specification, including for the built-in targets.
-Add a `T` family of flags, similar to `C`, for target specification, as well as `-T from-file=targ.json` which will load the configuration from a JSON file.
-A table of the flags and their meaning:
+Extend the `--target` flag to accept a file name of a target specificatoin.
+A table of the target specification flags and their meaning:

 * `data-layout`: The [LLVM data layout](http://llvm.org/docs/LangRef.html#data-layout) to use.
 Mostly included